bigyihsuan/rusty_deque/README.md

 # Blocks

 Blocks are code treated as a literal.
 Code surrounded in curly brackets `{}` are pushed as a literal.
 You can nest blocks in blocks.
+Blocks can contain no code (a nop).

 # Comments